liyanghuang/1099-parser/README.md

 file path to the output csv file.
 If left blank `./default.csv` will be used.
 If full file path is not provided, the file will be created in the directory of the `1099parser.py` file.
 If a previously existing filename is provided, it will overwrite the existing file.

 ### Compile Multiple Transactions
 If `'Y'` is selected, securities that have multiple transactions will be compiled as one line, with the sum of the transactions used for the cost and proceeds.
-The acquired dates will be listed as `'various'`. if `'n'` is selected, securities that have multiple transactions will have each transaction individually listed in on it's own line.
+The acquired dates will be listed as `'various'`. if `'n'` is selected, securities that have multiple transactions will have each transaction listed individually on it's own line.

 ## Warning